The Many Faces of Educational and Racial Oppression

 I’m quite certain that the same or similar issues exist in most all communities of color most especially brown and Native Americans.

-Now imagine being a black boy or girl AND you have a Learning Difference such as Dyslexia, another group independent of race that’s already being miseducated.
+Now imagine being a black boy or girl AND you have a Learning Difference, such as Dyslexia, another group that, independent of race, is already being miseducated.
 These children, our children are shamed and learn the behaviors of toxic shame.

 Learn to go beneath the behaviors; to hear what these children are telling us.
-Our children need multisensory and multicultural education and therapy.
+Our children need multi-sensory and multicultural education and therapy.